Gravastars on the brane with a timelike extra dimension: Physical Viability and Acceptability Conditions

+Table~II summarizes the standard energy conditions used to assess the physical viability of the effective matter distribution in the gravastar model.
+Since braneworld corrections modify the gravitational field equations, these conditions are expressed in terms of the effective energy density $\rho_\mathrm{eff}$ and effective pressures $p_r^\mathrm{eff}$ and $p_t^\mathrm{eff}$.
+The table lists the mathematical forms of the null, weak, strong, and dominant energy conditions used in the analysis.

-In Figure~4, we present the radial profiles of the various linear combinations of the effective energy density and pressures that correspond to these energy conditions across the finite shell.
+In Fig.~5, we present the radial profiles of the various linear combinations of the effective energy density and pressures that correspond to these energy conditions across the finite shell.
 It is evident from the plots that all the physically relevant combinations remain strictly non-negative throughout the shell.
-This demonstrates that the effective matter supporting the gravastar satisfies all the standard energy conditions, ensuring both the physical plausibility and stability of the configuration.
+This demonstrates that the effective matter supporting the gravastar satisfies all the standard energy conditions, ensuring both the physical plausibility and physical viability of the configuration.

 Physically, this outcome implies that the bulk-induced corrections on the brane do not lead to any exotic or pathological behavior in the shell matter.
 The effective fluid behaves consistently with ordinary matter in general relativity, providing the necessary pressure and energy density to support the shell while maintaining causal and stable dynamics.
 The satisfaction of all energy conditions also indicates that the gravastar avoids unphysical stress-energy distributions, such as those that would arise in the presence of negative energy densities or superluminal pressures, reinforcing the viability of the model within a braneworld setting.